jqwik-team/jqwik2-api-discussion/README.md

 ## Glossary

-- *Arbitrary*: A composable abstraction of arbitrary values of a given type.
+- **Arbitrary**: A composable abstraction of arbitrary values of a given type.
   An arbitrary includes all constraints that reduce the set of all possible values.

+- **Property**: The four main aspects of a property are...

+  1. The arbitraries describing the input data
+  2. An optional set of additional preconditions to make the property meaningful
+  3. The code under test
+  4. The invariants and postconditions that must hold.
+     Invariants and postconditions are often expressed by _assertions_ within the code under test.

+  If one or more invariants fail in a _try_ (or a statistically relevant number of tries), the property is considered to be falsified.

+- **Try**: A single execution of a property with a specific set of test data.